LawrenceRadburn/fcc-todo-app/README.md

 ## showModal() method
 The show modal method populates a modal, or pop up dialogue box in the web browser.
 I used the showModal() method within a click eventListener inside of the todo form in confirm whether the changes should be discarded or cancelled.

+## preventDefault() method
+I used the .preventDefault() method alongside an event within a submit eventHandler to prevent the page from automatically reloading after submitting.